Indus Hospital and Health Network

 Indus Hospital and Health Network (IHHN) (انڈس ہسپتال اور ہیلتھ نیٹ ورک) is a non-profit organization comprising a nationwide healthcare network of primary, secondary, and tertiary healthcare facilities across Pakistan.
 IHHN offers healthcare services to all patients completely free of cost.

-The Indus Hospital – Korangi Campus, was established in 2007 as a single 150-bed hospital located in Korangi, Karachi.
+History

+It was established in 2005 when Islamic Mission Trust donated its non-functional hospital in Korangi, Karachi to Indus Hospital and Health Network.
+Islamic Mission Trust Hospital was originally established in 1988.
 When it started, it was Pakistan's first paperless and cashless hospital; the hospital has an e-cardiology system.

-IHHN comprises 15 hospitals, four regional blood centres, four physical rehab centres, a Pediatic Oncology Centre reputed to be the largest in Pakistan, 36 Primary Care offerings, and conducts public health initiatives.
+IHHN comprises 15 hospitals, four regional blood centres, four physical rehab centres, a Pediatric Oncology Centre reputed to be the largest in Pakistan, 36 Primary Care offerings, and conducts public health initiatives.

-Indus Hospital and Health Network includes the Indus University of Health Sciences, the Indus Hospital Research Center, and a Postgraduate Medical Education Program in its ambit.it is accredited by the College of Physicians and Surgeons of Pakistan.
+Indus Hospital and Health Network includes the Indus University of Health Sciences, the Indus Hospital Research Center, and a Postgraduate Medical Education Program in its ambit.
+It is accredited by the College of Physicians and Surgeons of Pakistan.